 Tip: make a reservation for dinner, it’s popular!
 Ask for a table on the terrace.

 La Maison Arabe

 La Maison Arabe is the best restaurant in Marrakech!
 At least that’s what we think.
 A bold statement, but one which speaks for itself.
 Just go and try it, and you’ll understand why we love dining here so much.
-La Maison Arabe is a luxury medina riad-hotel (we’ve written about our experience staying there right here), but is famed for its two restaurants (the first in Marrakech!) which are open to non-residents.
-One is exclusively Moroccan cuisine, with traditional dishes and house specialities, but our favourite is the stunning Les Trois Saveurs.
+La Maison Arabe is a luxury medina riad-hotel, but is famed for its two restaurants (the first ones in Marrakech!) which are open to non-residents.
+One serves up exclusively Moroccan cuisine, with traditional dishes and house specialities, but our favourite is the stunning Les Trois Saveurs.
 Romantics at heart, we love eating on the terrace overlooking the gorgeous pool, surrounded by flickering Moroccan candle lanterns with live traditional music in the background.
-This is definitely the place to eat in Marrakech, whether you’re visiting for the first time, or are an old timer.
+This is definitely the place to eat in Marrakech, whether you’re visiting for the first time, or are a regular.